machty/emblem.js/README.md

 Add the following to your Gemfile:

 ```
-gem 'ember-rails'
 gem 'emblem-rails'
 ```

+`emblem-rails` presently depends on `ember-rails`.
 With these two gems, any templates ending in `.emblem` will be (pre)compiled with Emblem.js.

 Also, check out the [demo app](https://github.com/machty/emblem-rails-demo) which uses the above configuration.